lacker/coinkit/testnet/README.md

 This instructions specifically explain how to deploy a miner to the Google Cloud Platform.

+Estimated cost for keeping one miner running using these instructions:
+* n1-standard-1 for the app servers is $25 a month
+* db-f1-micro for the database is $8 a month
+* 100 GB of storage is another $9 a month

 ### 1. Set up a GCP account and install the Cloud Tools

 https://cloud.google.com/sdk/docs/